adn770/ppdf/docs/design-dmap.md

 The project is architected as a core library (`dmap_lib`) and a command-line interface (`dmap.py`) that uses it.

-The analysis engine employs a multi-stage pipeline to interpret the source image.
-It first identifies distinct **Regions** on the map, allowing it to process complex layouts with multiple floors or sections on a single canvas.
-Within each region, it establishes a grid-based coordinate system and uses a series of greedy algorithms to perform a tile-by-tile analysis.
-This high-fidelity approach identifies not only rooms and corridors but also a rich set of specific features (columns, stairs, altars) and environmental layers (water, rubble).
-Textual elements like titles or legends are parsed and stored as metadata.

-The final output is a semantically rich JSON file that can be used to generate stylized SVG maps, including partial maps showing only user-specified rooms.
+The analysis engine employs a sophisticated, multi-stage pipeline that begins with **semantic color analysis**.
+It first identifies the functional role of each color in the source image (e.g., `floor`, `wall`, `shadow`).
+This allows for intelligent pre-processing, such as creating a clean, high-contrast version of the map for robust structural analysis.

+The pipeline cleanly separates the detection of the core, grid-aligned structure (floors, walls, doors) from the detection of non-grid-aligned **enhancement layers** (water, columns, furniture).
+These enhancement features are captured using a high-precision (1/8th grid unit) coordinate system and assigned a `z-order` to ensure correct rendering.
+This layered, semantic approach allows `dmap` to produce a deeply structured and accurate representation of complex dungeon maps.

 ---